renzuzu/renzu_multicharacter/README.md

 ![image](https://user-images.githubusercontent.com/82306584/204421392-1f1df56b-60c2-483c-ba14-a5c7bd802f92.png)
 - this shows the current state of player if its set manually. (ex. shows if player is dead)
 - callbacks are triggered once player has been login.
-- sample use case: register state if player is in vehicle
+- sample use case: register state if player is in vehicle'
 ```
 exports.renzu_multicharacter:RegisterStates('invehicle', function()
  	if not lib then return end -- ox_lib